DurationFull-time 1 year, Part-time 2 years

 The learning experiences offered in this program are designed to foster excellence in project management practice and to support continual improvement in your learning and professional practice.

 The program integrates face-to-face learning environments and e-resources.
-You will engage in a range of learning activities including individual and small group work, case study analyses, face-to face and online discussions, peer-to-peer presentations, and work simulated scenarios, including industry and research led projects.
+You will engage in a range of learning activities including individual and small group work, case study discussions and analyses, face-to face and online discussions, peer-to-peer presentations, and work simulated scenarios, including industry and research led projects.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.